nate-adkins/nate-adkins.github.io/_projects/urc.md

 ### Science Mission

-The goal of the science mission is to collect soil from a selected area, perform analysis with instruments on the rover, and make conclusions about the past and present geology of the area, the suitability of the area for sustaining life, whether life existed previously, currently, or never.
+The goal of the science mission is to collect soil from a selected area, perform analysis with instruments on the rover, and make conclusions about the past and present geology of the area, the suitability of the area for sustaining life, and whether life existed previously, currently, or never.

 ### Delivery Mission